-Once your chosen candidate has accepted an unconditional offer of employment, you need to start planning their induction.
+Once your chosen candidate has accepted an unconditional offer of employment, you need to start planning their job induction training.

 Advantages of carrying out an induction

-You should carry out an induction as it will help new staff to:
+You should carry out induction training as it will help benefit new staff by helping them to:

 - establish themselves quickly in their job and therefore maximise their productivity

 - become motivated to do well and fit into the business early on